justgage/redwyrms-wiki/NPCs/Machs/Kaz Imir (the dracolich).md

 ---
-aliases: The Dracolich, Fulgorus, Kazimer
+aliases: The Dracolich, Fulgorus, Kaz Imir
 ---

 Said to be from [[Ubayyid]] in the [[Divided Desert]].